 With Bay Farm’s integrated curriculum, they have the chance to do more complex research and demonstrate their growing knowledge and skills through the many avenues of expression they have been developing: creative and expository writing, art, music, drama, and dance.

-- Practical Life (Peace education, conflict resolution, care of self and environment, cooking, sewing, trip planning, scheduling and organizational skills, classroom jobs)
+Peace education, community service, conflict resolution, care of self and environment, cooking, sewing, time management, organizational skills, and study skills.